PhilLockett/cardgen1/README.md

 ## Further reading

-The document 'cardgeneratorUserGuide.pdf' describes the installation, the environment set up and 'cardgen' usage with many examples.
+The document 'CardGeneratorUserGuide.pdf' describes the installation, the environment set up and 'cardgen' usage with many examples.

 ## Additional packages

 Additional packages are currently unavailable.

+## Points of interest

+This code has the following points of interest:

+  * 'fix.sh' to correct timestamp so that 'make' only builds necessary files.
+  * Uses getopt_long() to help handle command line parameters.
+  * Generates a script file whch itself generates a script file.